Taiping Island

-Taiping Island, also known as Itu Aba, and also known by various other names, is the largest of the naturally occurring Spratly Islands in the South China Sea.
+Taiping Island, also known as Itu Aba, and various other names, is the largest of the naturally occurring Spratly Islands in the South China Sea.
 The island is elliptical in shape being 1.4 km in length and 0.4 km in width, with an area of 46 ha.
 It is located on the northern edge of the Tizard Bank (Zheng He Reefs; 鄭和群礁).
 The runway of the Taiping Island Airport is easily the most prominent feature on the island, running its entire length.

 The island is administered by the Republic of China (Taiwan), as part of Cijin, Kaohsiung.
 It is also claimed by the People's Republic of China (PRC), the Philippines and Vietnam.

 In 2016, in the ruling by an arbitral tribunal in the intergovernmental Permanent Court of Arbitration, in the case brought by the Philippines against China, the tribunal classified Itu Aba as a "rock" under United Nations Convention on the Law of the Sea (UNCLOS) (and therefore not entitled to a 200 nautical mile exclusive economic zone (EEZ) and continental shelf).
-Both Taiwan (ROC) and PRC/China rejected this ruling.
+Both Republic of China (Taiwan) and People's Republic of China rejected this ruling.
+According to an article from ASPI, a significant portion of international opinions views Itu Aba as an "island," despite the Tribunal's ruling, and that very few experts expected it to be classified as a "rock".

 The adjacent unpopulated Zhongzhou Reef (Ban Than Reef) is also under the control of Taiwan.